-With the new year looming, make a decision to shed stress and be happier by thinking different(ly).
+Have you been wondering if it is time to make a decision to shed stress and be happier by thinking different(ly)?
 Sensual thinking connects what you love with what you need in the big picture.
 It guides decisions that keep long-term priorities in focus so you feel healthy and happy.

 Think with your senses, feel with your mind